Trump, in unexpected move, withdraws nomination to head ICE

 A Department of Homeland Security official confirmed the document's veracity.

+President Donald Trump on Friday morning, speaking to reporters on the White House South Lawn ahead of a trip to the U.S.-Mexico border, said that the White House is going in a "tougher direction" on a pick to lead the law enforcement agency.

+"We're going in a little different direction.
+Ron is a good man, but we're going in a tougher direction.
+We want to go in a tougher direction," Trump said.

-However, the decision about Vitiello was not expected and there's still confusion about the circumstances.
+The decision about Vitiello was unexpected, and as of early Friday morning, confusion still surrounded the circumstances.

 ICE arrests 280 at Texas company, biggest workplace raid in a decadeApril 4, 201900:25